ilkkamtk/BCWA2018/tasks/fileUpload.md

 * Modify task_a.html
   * Complete the form to upload an image to your Express server
   * Study [multer](https://github.com/expressjs/multer) to find out how to receive files with express
+  * Study [using cors in express cors](https://medium.com/@alexishevia/using-cors-in-express-cac7e29b005b) to find out how to handle cross domain requests
   * Study [attributes of input element](https://www.w3schools.com/tags/tag_input.asp) and find a suitable attribute to select only images